grettke/help/help.md

 `ess-developer` helps you to easily work within specific name-spaces.

-Rutils: key-bindings to aid real usage

--   `C-c C-. l`: List all packages in all available libraries.
--   `C-c C-. r`: List available packages from repositories listed by `getOptions(‘‘repos’’)`

-in the current R session.

--   `C-c C-. u`: Update packages in a particular library lib and repository repos.
--   `C-c C-. a`: Search for a string using apropos.
--   `C-c C-. m`: Remove all R objects.
--   `C-c C-. o`: Manipulate R objects; wrapper for `ess-rdired`.
--   `C-c C-. w`: Load a workspace file into R.
--   `C-c C-. s`: Save a work-space file.
--   `C-c C-. d`: Change the working directory for the current R session.
--   `C-c C-.
-H`: Use `browse-url` to navigate R HTML documentation.

-`ess-mode-silently-save` is worth a million bucks; usually I have to hand code this.

-As of <span class="timestamp-wrapper"><span class="timestamp">&lt;2014-01-31 Fri&gt;</span></span>, you need to manually load ESS when you pull it from
-MELPA <sup><a id="fnr.9" class="footref" href="#fn.9">9</a></sup>.
-That is totally fine with me, that is really the best way to load stuff.
-Out of curiosity, I read more about it here <sup><a id="fnr.10" class="footref" href="#fn.10">10</a></sup>, but that occurred before this previous post made by the maintainers.
-Even the source code in `ess-autoloads.el` has a license from 2012, which is before the aforementioned post.
-As such, this configuration step seems correct and necessary for now.
-Additionally, this how the user manual expects a typical manual setup to be configured.

-Looked a tiny bit at how R hackers are formatting their code <sup><a id="fnr.11" class="footref" href="#fn.11">11</a></sup> <sup>, </sup><sup><a id="fnr.12" class="footref" href="#fn.12">12</a></sup>.
-The simple (dumb) part of me suspects that C++ formatting is generally just fine <sup><a id="fnr.13" class="footref" href="#fn.13">13</a></sup>.

-There is strangely nice discussion about where temp files may be stored;
-specifically for cases where you edit identically-named objects and want to keep them in the same directory but per-project.
-That is not the need now, and it is nice to know that it is an option.

 Store history files and dump files in a single known location.
 If that location doesn&rsquo;t exist, then make it.